-Abstract-In this research, we propose that the AHC (Agglomerative Hierarchical Clustering) algorithm should be used for clustering words, considering the feature similarities.
-Among the features, their dependencies and relations are available in the reality; texts which are features for encoding words into numerical vectors have own similarities with others.
-In this research, we define the similarity measure which considers both the features and the feature values, and use it for modifying the AHC algorithm as the approach to the word clustering.
-As the benefits from this research, we may obtain the potential possibility of more compact word representations and the more tolerance to the sparse distributions of numerical vectors.
-Therefore, the goal of this research is to implement the word clustering systems with the benefits.
+Abstract-In this research, we propose that the K Nearest Neighbor should be used for categorizing words semantically, considering the feature similarities.
+In the reality, the dependencies and relations among features are available; texts as features for encoding words into numerical vectors tend to have their similarities with others.
+In this research, we define the similarity measure considering both feature values and features and use it for modifying the K Nearest Neighbor as the approach to the word categorization.
+As the benefits from this research, we obtain the potential possibility of more compact representations of words and the improvement of their discriminations among even sparse vectors.
+Hence, the goal of this research is to implement the word categorization systems with the benefits.

-Keywords: Word Clustering, Feature Similarity
+Keywords: Word Categorization, Feature Similarity